-Chances are you’ve known someone who has diabetes.
-So you know it takes a lot of work to manage the disease.
-There’s the regular glucose testing and always being prepared for unexpected shifts in blood sugar levels.
-At the same time, diabetes is a manageable condition and those who develop it usually carry on normal lives once their condition is under control.
+Chances are you've known someone who has diabetes, so you know it takes a lot of work to manage the disease.
+There's the regular glucose testing and always being prepared for unexpected shifts in blood sugar levels.
+At the same time, diabetes is a manageable condition, and those who develop it usually carry on normal lives once their condition is under control.

 When it comes to dog diabetes, there are similarities between pooches and pet parents.
 Dog diabetes can be classified as either Type I or Type II.
 Dogs most frequently develop Type I, which means their pancreas is not producing insulin.
 Diabetes Type II, which is actually more common in cats, means your pet is not correctly processing the insulin that is being produced.

-Diabetes is most commonly seen in middle–aged and older dogs, but it’s not unheard of in younger dogs.
+Diabetes is most commonly seen in middle-aged and older dogs, but it's not unheard of in younger dogs.
 If you see any of the following behaviors in your doggy, young or old, get them to a veterinarian as soon as possible.
 The earlier the diagnosis, the better the chances are that your dog will enjoy a healthy life.
-So what are the symptoms of diabetes in dogs?
+So what are the symptoms and signs of diabetes in dogs?

-It’s important to seek medical attention for a professional diagnosis and a proper treatment plan if you suspect that your dog is diabetic.
-Your veterinarian will probably perform a physical examination and check your dog’s clinical signs.
+It's vital to seek medical attention for a professional diagnosis and a proper treatment plan if you suspect that your dog is diabetic.
+Your veterinarian will probably perform a physical examination and check your dog's clinical signs.